marijnh/Eloquent-JavaScript/09_regexp.md

  2. _pop_ and _prop_
  3. _ferret_, _ferry_, and _ferrari_
  4. Any word ending in _ious_
- 5. A whitespace character followed by a dot, comma, colon, or semicolon
+ 5. A whitespace character followed by a period, comma, colon, or semicolon
  6. A word longer than six letters
  7. A word without the letter _e_